proatgram/Notes/D&D/Characters/Silver Sea of the Night.md

  -  Cat's Talent
      -  Proficiency in Perception
      -  Proficiency in Stealth
- -  Languages: I can speak, read, and write Common and one other language of my choice ()
+ -  Languages: I can speak, read, and write Common and one other language of my choice (Draconic)

 ### Class
  - [Artificer](http://dnd5e.wikidot.com/artificer)